SemanticMediaWiki/SemanticGlossary/README.md

 ## Installation

 Note that the Semantic MediaWiki extension and the Lingo extension need to be installed first.
-Moreover they need to be invoked earlier that this extension.
+Moreover they need to be invoked earlier than this extension.

 The way to install this extension is by using [Composer][composer].
-Just add the following to the MediaWiki `composer.local.json` file and run the `php composer.phar install/update mediawiki/semantic-glossary` command.
+Just add the following to the MediaWiki "composer.local.json" file and run the `php composer.phar install/update mediawiki/semantic-glossary` command.

 ```json